gui-laranjeira/go-cleanarch/README.md

 ### How to run

-The first step is to create a config.toml file following the example with the database environment variables.
-And edit the connection string in connection.go file to match your run option: docker or make.
-Docker use the container host and make use localhost, still working on a better solution for this problem.
+- The first step is to create a config.toml file following the example with the database environment variables.
+- After that edit the connection string in connection.go file to match your run option: docker or make.
+(Docker use the container host and make use localhost, still working on a better solution for this problem.)

 You can run using docker: